awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-dataset.md

 For historical data for this example, the path is `s3://my-lookoutmetrics-dataset-123456789012/historical`\.
 Lookout for Metrics looks for data files directly under `historical` and ignores subpaths\.

 For continuous data, the detector needs to know where to look for data for the current interval\.
 The path template for the example structure is `s3://my-lookoutmetrics-dataset-123456789012/continuous/{{yyyyMMdd}}/{{HHmm}}`\.
 The letters in double brackets represent parts of the path that change depending on the date and time\.

-**Date and time keys**
+Construct a path template with the following keys\.
 + `yyyy` – The 4\-digit year
 + `MM` – The 2\- digit month
 + `HH` – The 2\-digit hour \(in 24\-hour format\)